CommonWealthRobotics/CommonWealthRobotics.github.io/content/Bowler-Kinematics/Analytic_Solver.md

 ---

 ##Analytic Solver Overview

 Simple robot systems can be analytically solved when constraints and degrees of freedom align.
 Delta robots and 2 link revolute (rotational joint) arms are two examples of such robots that can be analytically analyzed.
 A delta robot is a system with 3 identical towers or points of rotation, all connecting to one tool tip.
 Depending on the configuration, it can pivot around a point or traverse the space, mirrored in 120 degree segments around the work space.
 This is also a great example of Parallel links, whereas a Series system, (like the 2 link revolute arm) is a series of sequential links connected one by one.
-There is one pose per achievable position since they aren't overconstrained.
+There is one pose per achievable position since they aren't over-constrained.
 It may not be possible to fully orient in every position, but mapping forward and inverse kinematics is a direct affair.

 ##Analytic Solver Techniques